YoungEun Kim

 2. AI assistants developed in South Korea predominantly default to a female voice.
 Developers tend to choose the cheerful and amiable voice of a female in her 20s.
 The vocalists should aim to emulate these vocal characteristics.

-Meanwhile, in 2019, during an interview, the AI robot Sophia was asked, “Do you regard yourself as male or female?” to which she replied, “Female.”
+4. Several researchers have published studies suggesting that female voices are more intelligible due to physiological differences in oral anatomy, which allow women to produce richer and more precise vowel sounds.
+Such studies are often cited to justify the choice of a female voice for machines.
+Meanwhile, in a 2019 interview, the AI robot Sophia was asked, “Do you regard yourself as male or female?”
+Sophia responded, “Female.”
 The interviewer asked again, “Why do you think you are female?”
-Sophia replied, “I'm a robot, so technically, I have no gender, but I identify as feminine and don't mind being perceived as a woman.”
+She replied, “I’m a robot, so technically, I have no gender, but I identify as feminine and don’t mind being perceived as a woman.”

 The all available vowel sounds excerpted from Sophia’s answer above provide the lyrics for this piece: A, E, I, O, and U.